GaitovRK/WeatherApp/README.md

 # WeatherApp
 ### Simple Weather Application for iOS.
-Practising SwiftUI and adaptive colour scheme.
+The data is real-time and you can choose any city.

 --------
 <img width="229" alt="image" src="https://github.com/GaitovRK/WeatherApp/assets/100293747/347ec925-8c96-49f5-8f75-3a21d1aa23c6">